Captank/RULES_MODULE/README.md

 * **private_rules**
 Default: false Options: true, false - If this setting is active (true), instead of spamming the rules directly in organization/private channel, a link to spamm them as tell will be spammed.
 The affected commands are: '!rules' and '!rules changes'

+* **sign_alts**
+Default: true Options: true, false - If this setting is active (true), rules will be signed for all validated alts if signer is either main or validated alt.

 Additional information
 ----------------------